+607 531 8000 (JB) | +603 2728 6500 (KL) space@utm.my

 OR

-A pass in O-Level with at least Grade B in any 3 of the taken subjects including Mathematics and two Science subjects.
+A pass in O-Level with at least Grade C in 3 (THREE) subjects including Mathematics, Chemistry and Biology

 OR